marina601/easy-cocktail-recipes/TESTING.md

 ### Recipe Page

 1. Navigation bar:
-    1. Repeated verification steps done for navbar on Home page.
+    1. Repeated verification steps done for navbar on the Home page.
-    2. Navbar code is identical on all html pages.
+    2. Navbar code is identical on all HTML pages.

 2. Recipe Cards:
-    1. Starting with a desktop view, the cocktail recipes displayed with 3 cocktails in each row, in the collapse view.
+    1. Starting with a desktop view, the cocktail recipes are displayed with 3 cocktails in each row, in the collapsed view.
-    2. The only information displayed on landing of the page is images of the cocktails and their name.
+    2. The only information displayed on the landing page is images of the cocktails and their name.
-    3. Hover over the name of the cocktail and pointer is displayed showing the user to click on the name.
+    3. Hover over the name of the cocktail and the pointer is displayed showing the user to click on the name.
-    4. Once the user clicks on the recipe title, the ingredients, method, category of each recipe is displayed.
+    4. Once the user clicks on the recipe title, the ingredients, method, category of each recipe are displayed.
-    5. At the bottom of the recipe card the user is asked to rate the recipe with empty star rating.
+    5. At the bottom of the recipe card the user is asked to rate the recipe with an empty star rating.
-    6. Hover over the stars and the colour of the stars are changing colour.
+    6. Hover over the stars and the colour of the stars is changing colour.
     7. Once the user clicks on the star, all previous stars change color to orange and all the next stars change color to black to show the empty stars which have not been rated.
     8. If the user changes its mind and rates the same recipe again, the stars change colour as expected.
     9. Once the recipe has been rated the alert is displayed with the following message "Thank you for rating this recipe".
-    10. Onmouse leave the recipe collapses to its original view.
+    10. On mouse leave the recipe collapses to its original view.
     12. Reduce the screen size to tablet view, the recipe cards displayed in the collapsed view, 2 recipe cards in the row.
-    13. Steps 2-9 have been repited and the results were satifactory and the same as desktop view.
+    13. Steps 2-9 have been repeated and the results were satisfactory and the same as desktop view.
-    14. When the user opens another recipe card the previous one closes so the view is able to view one recipe card at the time.
+    14. When the user opens another recipe card the previous one closes so the viewer can view one recipe card at a time.
     15. The user is also able to click on the recipe card to collapse the view
-    16. Reduce the screen view to mobile size, the recipe cards displayed in the collapse view, 1 recipe card in a row.
+    16. Reduce the screen view to mobile size, the recipe cards displayed in the collapsed view, 1 recipe card in a row.
-    17. Steps 2-9 have been repited and provided the same results as desktop.
+    17. Steps 2-9 have been repeated and provided the same results as the desktop.
-    18. When the user opens another recipe card the previous one closes so the view is able to view one recipe card at the time.
+    18. When the user opens another recipe card the previous one closes so the viewer can view one recipe card at a time.
     19. The user is also able to click on the recipe card to collapse the view

 ![Recipe-mobile](/assets/wireframes/recipe-expanded.png) | ![Recipe-feedback](/assets/wireframes/rating-feedback.jpg)